-If you are a woman (this includes anyone who identifies as female or transfeminine), have experienced family violence and are involved in current Magistrates or Family Court proceedings, safe steps can connect you with several services designed to emotionally support and protect you.
+If you are a woman (this includes trans and gender diverse individuals), have experienced family violence and are involved in current Magistrates or Family Court proceedings, safe steps can connect you with several services designed to emotionally support and protect you.

 Family Advocacy and Support Services